Bill-Bi/RL_ramp_merging/flow/benchmarks/README.md

 # Flow Benchmarks

-This folder presents several several reinforcement learning benchmarks for training traffic lights and autonomous vehicles in a variety of mixed-autonomy traffic settings.
+This folder presents several reinforcement learning benchmarks for training traffic lights and autonomous vehicles in a variety of mixed-autonomy traffic settings.